Okaya Station: History

 The station opened on 25 November 1905.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.
+Station numbering introduced on the line from February 2025, with the station being assigned number CO59.

 Passenger statistics

 In fiscal 2015, the station was used by an average of 3,167 passengers daily (boarding passengers only).